Prabh2006/Rock-Paper-Scissors/README.md

 # Snake-Paper-Scissors
-The famous Snake Paper Scissors game in python
+The famous Rock Paper Scissors game in python
+👊✋✌